- Plesk 12.5 for Linux

 Everyone can send mail from the server without authorization.
 I think that relaying is opened on my server.
-How can I stop it?
+How to stop it?

-To check if your server is really acting as an open relay try to connect to it from another server and send a message to an external email address:
+To check if the server is really acting as an open relay try to connect to it from another server and send a message to an external email address:

 # telnet <YOUR_SERVER_IP> 25